atm-bankomat/i-forgot/cascading-tests.md

 ### trigger the downstream build

-I've started a command handler to do this, in src/cascade/? .
+I've started a command handler to do this, in https://github.com/atm-osphere/automation-client/blob/travis-work/src/cascading-tests/StartDownstreamTests.ts (branch travis-work, which has turned into my everything-i-would-put-in-a-new-automation-if-that-handler-worked branch).
 It isn't tested.

 It triggers on completion of a PR build in microgrammar.